-Stockholders may also vote their shares by proxy by means of the telephone or on the internet.
+Stockholders of record as of the Record Date may also vote their shares by proxy by means of the telephone or on the internet.
 The laws of the State of Delaware, under which we are incorporated, specifically permit electronically transmitted proxies, provided that each such proxy contains or is submitted with information from which the Inspector of Elections (the "Inspector") can determine that such proxy was authorized by the stockholder.